Dec. 22, 2022

 1. Preheat oven to 350°F

-2. Heat 2 tablespoons of your butter in a 10 inch oven safe skillet, over low heat.
+2. Heat 2 tablespoons of butter in a 10-inch oven-safe skillet over low heat.

-3. Once melted, add halved/cored apples a couple at a time (work in batches) cut side down in the butter/skillet.
-Cook apples for a couple minutes each until they are golden brown on the cut side.
-Then flip onto the peeled/rounded sides and continue to cook a few minutes until slightly softened.
+3. Once melted, add halved/cored apples a couple at a time (work in batches) and cut-side down to the butter/skillet.
+Cook apples for a few minutes each until golden brown on the cut side.
+Then flip onto the peeled/rounded sides and cook for a few minutes until slightly softened.
 Carefully transfer to a plate.
 Repeat with all apples, then set them aside.

-4. Remove skillet from stovetop and wipe clean.
+4. Remove the skillet from the stovetop and wipe it clean.
 Set aside for use later.

-5. Next, in a high-powered blender or food processor, combine pecans, flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
-Pulse until fully combined and nuts are ground.
-Transfer pecan mixture to a small bowl.
+5. Next, combine pecans, flour, baking soda, baking powder, salt, cinnamon, and nutmeg in a high-powered blender or food processor.
+Pulse until thoroughly combined and the nuts are ground.
+Transfer the pecan mixture to a small bowl.

-6. Then, in your blender/food processor combine ¼ cup only of your brown sugar and white sugar, and remaining 8 tablespoons butter.
+6. Then, in your blender/food processor, combine ¼ cup brown sugar, ¼ cup white sugar, and the remaining 8 tablespoons of butter.
 Blend/process until combined/smooth.

-7. Add eggs and vanilla and pulse again to combine.
+7. Add the eggs and vanilla, then pulse again to combine.

-8. Then, add in approximately half of the pecan mixture, as well as the yogurt.
+8. Then, add approximately half of the pecan mixture and the yogurt.
 Again, combine until smooth.

-Returning to your skillet, combine remaining brown sugar with 1 tablespoon water and cook over medium heat.
-Stir with a rubber spatula until sugar is completely dissolved and a caramel begins to form (it will thicken and become bubbly).
+Returning to your skillet, combine the remaining brown sugar with one tablespoon of water and cook over medium heat.
+Stir with a rubber spatula until sugar is completely dissolved and caramel begins to form (it will thicken and become bubbly).

-10. Coat the bottom of the pan with the caramel by working the caramel mixture back and forth.
+10. Coat the bottom of the pan with the caramel by working it back and forth.
 Let it cool slightly before moving on.

-11. Arrange your sautéed/caramelized apples cut sides down.
+11. Arrange your sautéed/caramelized apples and cut sides down.

-12. Transfer batter over top of the apples as evenly as possible, being sure to get batter in between the apple pieces.
+12. Transfer the batter over the top of the apples as evenly as possible, making sure to get batter between the apple pieces.

-13. Bake cake for approximately 35 minutes or until brown and inserted toothpick comes out clean.
+13. Bake the cake for approximately 35 minutes or until brown and an inserted toothpick comes out clean.

-14. Once done, remove from the oven and allow to cool for 15 min.
-Then use a butter knife to loosen cake from sides of skillet, as needed.
-Place large plate on top of skillet and hold there while flipping.
-Remove skillet once cake is released.
+14. Once done, please remove it from the oven and cool it for 15 minutes.
+Then, use a butter knife to loosen the cake from the sides of the skillet, as needed.
+Place a large plate on top of the skillet and hold it there while flipping.
+Remove the skillet once the cake is released.

-15. Serve this cake warm, and with a dollop (or two!) of whipped cream as desired.
+15. Serve this cake warm with a dollop (or two!) of whipped cream as desired.

 Recipe created by Lunches + Littles for Superfresh Growers.